palantir/dialogue/README.md

 ``dialogue-annotations-processor`` is a retrofit replacement for use-cases where a service needs to talk to a non-conjure server.

-To setup the annotation simply add (make sure you are using [gradle-processors](https://github.com/palantir/gradle-processors)):
+To set up the annotation, simply add (make sure you are using [gradle-processors](https://github.com/palantir/gradle-processors)):

 ```gradle